Scabies is a skin infestation caused by a mite known as Sarcoptes scabiei. This causes an itchy rash to form on your skin.

 Untreated, these microscopic mites can live on your skin for months.
-They reproduce on the surface of your skin and then burrow into it to lay eggs.
+They reproduce on the surface of your skin and burrow into it to lay eggs.

 There are approximately